-We are very aware that moving to a new class or school is a time of worry and anxiety for all children and their families.
+We are very aware that moving to a new class or school is a time of excitement, but also worry and anxiety for some children and their families.

 If your child has SEND, we will discuss transition arrangements with you during the summer term.